AlahmadiKw/EE239AS-Twitter-regression-Winter-2015/q2_data.rst

 * First, we assume that there is a significant relationship between the inputs and the output.
-The t-values and p-values should give us clues on wether our assumptoins are valid or not. analysing and interpreting the t-value and p-value are as folows:
+The t-values and p-values should give us clues on wether our assumptoins are valid or not.
+Analysing and interpreting the t-value and p-value are as folows:

   * The p-value for each feature tests the null hypothesis that the regression